Sheikh Abbas

-He allowed the mosque to receive a share of a specific budget from the Department of Endowments of Algeria and secondly to develop a body of 80 imams.

-He intervened to resolve the painful issue of divorce between binational families, especially in defending the rights of French mothers whose children had been brought in Algeria after the divorce.
-He also interjected to facilitate the return of many French-Muslims (Harkis) who had left the Algeria since independence in 1962 and stay there instead.
+He restructured the mosque by creating a second prayer room and putting in place additional social services.
+He allowed the mosque to receive a share of a specific budget from the Ministry of Religious Affairs and Endowments of Algeria and, secondly, to develop the current body of 80 imams.
+He intervened to resolve the painful issue of divorce between binational families, especially in defending the rights of French mothers whose children had been brought to Algeria after the divorce.
+He also interjected to facilitate the return of many French Muslims, known as Harkis, who had left Algeria since independence in 1962 and stayed there instead.

-Abbas died in Paris in 1989.
+Abbas died in Paris on May 3, 1989.